Finding Holiday Rentals in Sydney

 Where is Manly: “7 miles from Sydney and a thousand miles from care” the slogan used to promote Manly as a getaway destination in the 1930s.
 The suburbs sits to the North of the harbour entry.

-- The two-bedroom apartment sleeps five and is light-filled with water views
+- The two-bedroom apartment sleeps five and is family friendly

 Ask anyone around the world to name a beach in Australia, and we bet that Bondi would come pretty near the top.
 It’s Australia’s most famous shoreline – for a good reason.
 Not only is it absolutely beautiful, but it’s arguably the pinnacle of the Sydney beach lifestyle as well.